CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 * **a CSC project**
 * **Service access to Allas** (CSC cloud storage solution)

-Login to SD Connect is possible with Haka (an user identity federation systems) at https://sd-connect.csc.fi/ using any modern web browser.
+Login to SD Connect is currently possible only with Haka (an user identity federation systems) at https://sd-connect.csc.fi/ using any modern web browser.
+If you do not have an Haka account and can not access the user interface, you can still upload data programmatically, directly into Allas (see the end of this paragraph).

 <img width="854" alt="SD-Connect-0" src="https://user-images.githubusercontent.com/83574067/122104560-73ae2500-ce20-11eb-9ca8-eaa0e3e3f199.png">